 Why is relaxing part of the planning process?
 Some people excel at taking it easy, but others struggle with what to do with themselves when they have off time.
 You may also feel guilty when you take time to relax.
 Why do we strive so hard if we have no time to relax and enjoy our free time.

 There are two reasons to spend time relaxing as part of the process.

-Have you had the experience of taking a break from a frustrating project and had the answer come easily to you after a few hours of NOT working on it?
+Have you ever had the experience of taking a break from a frustrating project and had the answer suddenly appear after a few hours of NOT working on it?
 Working harder isn’t always the answer.
 If you look at a difficult problem before bed you often wake up with the answer in the morning.
 Or, you have your best idea ever….. while you are relaxing in the shower.
 This is your brain’s diffuse mode doing its job.

 The same holds for this planning project.
 A week off to relax has been scheduled here purposefully, to let your brain think about your goals and how to achieve them in the background.

 If you would like to read more about diffuse thinking, here is a good article from another blog that explains it well.
 Focused and Diffuse: Two Modes of Thinking

 If you are really interested in the concept, I recommend taking Barbara Oakley’s free course on Coursera.
 “Learning How to Learn“.
 In addition to teaching you how your brain works to efficiently learn things, my other takeaway was finally understanding what a Memory Palace is and how it works.
 Previously, I had pictured a “Memory Palace” as a term that detectives used in crime dramas to make them appear like geniuses.
 I didn’t think it was an actual method that real people could use.

 If you missed the “overview” post which explains the when, why, and how of this entire process, you can click here to go back and read from the beginning.
 I generally do this process once a year during December, but anytime your life needs a reset this is a great way to do it!